 Do I need an attorney for a wrongful death case?

-If you're contemplating pursuing a wrongful death case, it's strongly advisable to seek the expertise of a seasoned wrongful death attorney.
-A skilled and experienced attorney can help clients navigate the legal proceedings, assist in assembling evidence, engage in settlement negotiations, and provide representation in court if the situation demands.
+If you’re contemplating pursuing a wrongful death case, it’s strongly advisable to seek the advice of a seasoned wrongful death attorney.
+A skilled and experienced attorney can help clients navigate the legal proceedings, assist in assembling evidence, engage in settlement negotiations and provide representation in court if the situation demands.